tAnother/gotcp/README.md

 - In your README, please also note whether you developed your work using the container environment or on the department machines, and any instructions necessary to build your project.
 -->

+Our code is in the refactoring phase under `refactoring` branch.
+2.1 Directory Structure might change after the merge.

 ## 1. Build

 The project is developed in the provided container environment.